w3c/wai-intro-wcag/content/wcag3-intro.md

 * Please open a [new GitHub issue in the WCAG 3 (Silver) repository](https://github.com/w3c/silver/issues/new).
 Create separate GitHub issues for each topic, rather than commenting on multiple topics in a single issue.
 * If it’s not feasible for you to use GitHub, send comments in e-mail to: public-silver@w3.org

-_We will update this section when we have new questions and substatively new draft material for review._
+_We will update this section when we have new questions on new substantive draft content for review._